charissero/Routes/planning doc - routes.md

 - During onboarding the app will allow users to input their :
 1. User contact information including name, number, emergancy contacts, email and address
-2. Health history data (diabetes, asthma, annemia etc)
-3. Personal information concerning age, ethnicity, gender, weight etc
+2. Personal information concerning age, ethnicity, gender, weight etc
 4. Cycling landscape preferences like parks, no hills etc
 5. Optional syncing with wearable technology to monitor live metrics e.g stammina levels
  - This information will curate their User profile - which can be changed at any point
- - Opendata Bristol : The app will use a Bristol Cycle Networks dataset from Open Data Bristol to provide route recommendations based on user-specific constraints (e.g. how they're feeling, health history and terrain preferences).
+ - Opendata Bristol : The app will use a Sustrain Cycle Networks dataset from Open Data Bristol to provide route recommendations based on user-specific constraints.

 >Interface :

 - The app interface will feature :